-4.1 The Secretariat may only consider a submission on enforcement matters if that submission meets the criteria set forth in Article 14(1) of the Agreement, as specified in these guidelines.
+4.1 The Secretariat may only consider a submission on enforcement matters if that submission meets the criteria set forth in Article 14(1) of the Agreement.

 Initial Consideration of a Submission by the Secretariat

 5. What criteria must a submission address?